sjsusu/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-Project: Recipes from the Odin Project
+This is [Project: Recipes](https://www.theodinproject.com/lessons/foundations-recipes) from the Odin Project.

+The website consists of a main index page which will have links to a few recipes.